phpspec/prophecy/README.md

 way?
 In fact there is, but it involves understanding what this `'everzet'` actually is.

-You see, even if method arguments used during method prophecy creation looks like simple method arguments, in reality they are not.
-They are argument tokens wildcard.
+You see, even if method arguments used during method prophecy creation look like simple method arguments, in reality they are not.
+They are argument token wildcards.
 As a matter of fact, `->setName('everzet')` looks like a simple call just because Prophecy automatically transforms it under the hood into:

 ```php